ramiro/Pocket-Plus-Calibre-Plugin/README.md

 **ARCHIVE_DOWNLOADED** (True or False) do you want to archive articles after fetching

-**MAX_ARTICLES_PER_FEED** (number) how many articles do you want to fetch for FEED (FEED could be also considered as TAG, so for each TAG you this value will be applied.
+**MAX_ARTICLES_PER_FEED** (number) how many articles do you want to fetch for FEED (FEED could be also
+        considered as TAG, so for each TAG you this value will be applied.

 **SORT_METHOD** ('oldest' or 'newest') way how the articles are sorted

 **OLDEST_ARTICLE** (number) fetch articles added (modified) in Pocket for number of days, 7 will give you articles added/modified in Pocket for the last week

 **TO_PULL** ('all' or 'unread') What articles to pull? unread only or all?

-**TITLE_WITH_TAGS** (True or False) if True will the ebook filename will be like
-        Pocket: INVEST P2P [Sun, 05 Jan 2020] for many tags this might be to long, if you make a single tag ebook this might be super fun!

 **ALLOW_DUPLICATES** (True or False) if True articles that have multiple tags matching those defined in TAGS are duplicated in each matched tag
         Eg.: TAGS = ['tag1','tag2'] then article1 that has both tags will appear in both sections tag1 and tag2.